Glendale Police Department

 The Glendale Police Department constitutes an organization whose existence is justified solely on the basis of service to our community.
 It is the duty and privilege of each employee not only to protect our citizens from the criminal, but also to protect and defend the rights guaranteed under our structure of government.
 We must extend a strong determination to protect and support individual rights while at all times providing for the security of persons and property in the community.
 We must enforce the laws of the state of Missouri and the City of Glendale with impartiality, compassion, and professionalism.

 The Glendale Police Department is a full-service law enforcement agency.
-It is committed to the principles of community policing and to providing high-quality public safety service to the nearly 6,000 residents and business people of Glendale.
+It is committed to the principles of community policing and to providing high-quality public safety service to the nearly 5,900 residents and business people of Glendale.
 Chief of Police Jeffrey Beaton commands the Glendale Police Department.
-The department is comprised of eleven sworn, full-time commissioned police officers and civilian employees.
-Most of our civilian employees are assigned to the communications division and are primarily responsible for dispatching services for the police and fire departments.
-Court personnel and a school crossing guard are also included in the civilian employee category.
+The department is comprised of eleven sworn, full-time commissioned police officers and two part-time civilian employees.
+Our civilian employees are assigned to the records division and are primarily responsible for records, administrative duties and assisting the Municipal Prosecuting Attorney.

 If you currently have or intend to utilize an alarm system in your home, the alarm company is required by ordinance to register your system with us.
 This registration consists of your name, address, home telephone number, alarm company information and emergency contact information in the event of an alarm activation.